powerbox1000/embedderjs/README.md

 ## How can I contribute?

-Just put ideas and bugs in the "Issues" section.
+Just put ideas and bugs in the "Issues" section!

+copyright&copy;2020 DevTime Scripting, Inc.